salimc93/exiqus-oss/README.md

 You can use, modify, and distribute it freely.
-If you run a modified version as a network service, the AGPL requires you to release your complete source code under the same license — that's deliberate: this project is a gift to the commons, not free R&D for closed products.
+If you run a modified version as a network service, the AGPL requires you to release your complete source code under the same license.
+That's deliberate: this project is a gift to the commons, not free R&D for closed products.

 Third-party dependency licenses are listed in